Lewis & Clark Baseball League: Corps of Discovery Cup

-History of the Trophy
+History of the trophy

-The iconic Corps of Discovery Cup was graciously donated and re-purposed by The Highlands Golf & Tennis Center, where Clites served as a golf operations manager.
+The iconic Corps of Discovery Cup was graciously donated and repurposed by The Highlands Golf & Tennis Center, where Clites served as a golf operations manager.
 The cup and the base are actually separate pieces from two different tennis trophies.
 Both components have a unique, but revered, past.

 The two-foot-tall stem belongs to a participation award given to, of all things, the Davis Cup tennis team from the nation of Ecuador.
 The clay courts at The Highlands hosted the 1961 Americas Zone semifinal matches of the world-famous Davis Cup, with Ecuador taking on the United States.
 Similar to modern soccer matches, the two sides exchanged gifts to express sportsmanship and welcome the visiting team.
 To commemorate the Latin American team on their final four appearance in their first-ever Davis Cup tournament St. Louis native, and star of the U.S. team, Chuck McKinley presented a brass cup to Ecuadorian captain Blas Uscocovich.
 The ornate top of the two-piece trophy traveled back to Ecuador, but its stand was temporary used only to keep the cup off the clay surface for photos.
 It was found in storage of the St. Louis Tennis Hall of Fame at The Highlands.

 The crown of the Corps of Discovery Cup comes from a different, even older, clay court contest.
 From 1910 until 1927, The Highlands St. Louis Amateur Athletic Association (Triple "A") then known as the St. Louis Amateur Athletic Association (Triple "A") played host to a regional qualifier for the esteemed U.S. Men's Clay Court Championships.